mre/oxitrack/README.md

   - Makes it less likely to count visits by web bots 🤖
 - Respects privacy (no personal data or IP is logged) 🥷🏼
 - Self-hosted 🕊️
-- Visualization of call history 📈
+- Visualization of visits history 📈
 - API for visits history and count 💻️
 - Low memory usage (about 12 MB) 🏅
 - First class container support 📦️